wjzhengsh/blockchain/develop.md

 ### Adding access control

 Access control is a key part of a business network.
 All business network must have an access control file that is called `permissions.acl`.
-Whenever any process is invoked in a deployed business network, the access control list is checked to ensure that the invoking identity or participant has can invoke the operation.
+Whenever any process is invoked in a deployed business network, the access control list is checked to ensure that the invoking identity or participant can invoke the operation.

 For the purposes of this tutorial, set up a simple ACL.
 Note that this should not be deployed to a production environment.